-The Archer Film Festival is a high school student film festival dedicated to empowering female filmmakers.
+The Archer Film Festival is a high school student film festival dedicated to empowering young female filmmakers.
 Our goal is not to exclude men, but rather to include women.
 As a result, the festival is open to all high school student filmmakers.

 Top awards will be given to female filmmakers who have demonstrated exceptional skill in directing, cinematography, screenwriting, and editing.
 These awards, along with one scholarship to Relativity Film School’s Summer Workshop, will be presented following the film screenings.

-Submitted films MUST BE COMPLETED BY CURRENT HIGH SCHOOL STUDENTS and must have been completed during 2017 or later.
+Submitted films MUST BE COMPLETED BY CURRENT HIGH SCHOOL STUDENTS and must have been completed during 2019 or later.
 Submissions must be 1-10 minutes in length.